Segmenting Action-Value Functions Over Time-Scales in SARSA via TD($\Delta$): Methodology

 \subsection{TD($\Delta$) Framework}

-To calculate $W_{z}$ for SARSA as outlined in the study, it is essential to comprehend how delta estimators ($W_{z}$) approximate the discrepancies between action-value functions at consecutive discount factors.
-Let us delineate this approach for SARSA in a stepwise manner.\\ \textbf{Delta Estimators ($W_{z}$) and Action-Value Functions ($Q(s, a)$)}: Delta estimators, $W_{z}$, represent the difference between value functions with successive discount factors:
+To compute $D_{m}$ for SARSA as outlined in the study, it is essential to comprehend the mechanism by which delta estimators ($D_{m}$) approximate the discrepancies between action-value functions across successive discount factors.
+This approach for SARSA will be outlined in a stepwise manner.\\ \textbf{Delta Estimators ($D_{m}$) and Action-Value Functions ($Q(s, a)$)}: Delta estimators, denoted as $D_{m}$, quantify the variation between action-value functions associated with consecutive discount factors:

-In this context, $Q_{\gamma_{z}}$ denotes the action-value function with discount factor $\gamma_{z}$, but $Q_{\gamma_{z-1}}$ signifies the action-value function with the prior discount factor, $\gamma_{z-1}$.
+In this context, $Q_{\eta_{m}}$ denotes the action-value function with discount factor $\eta_{m}$, but $Q_{\eta_{m-1}}$ signifies the action-value function with the prior discount factor, $\eta_{m-1}$.